If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 4. Machine Washable (or cheap!)

-It’s great if the costume is machine washable, although for more advanced infant costumes that can be hard to find.
-If not machine washable, then cheap is probably the way to go… especially for toddlers that feed themselves!
+It’s great if the costume is machine washable, although for more advanced infant costumes, that can be hard to find.
+If not machine washable, then cheap is probably the way to go… especially for toddlers who feed themselves!

 5. Good for Diaper Change or Potty